 Whole Foods recipes - free online resource of thousands of recipes.
 You can search for vegetarian, dairy-free, vegan, you can even tell the finder that you want something featuring beans, or something healthy.
 I use this all the time.
 There’s also an app that you can whip out at the grocery store.

-Personally I think being a vegetarian is very inexpensive, you just have to invest in a few things to make it fun and then the food itself is pretty cheap.
+A plant-based diet can be very inexpensive, you just have to invest in a few things to make it fun and then the food itself is pretty cheap.

 - a blender – you’ll want it for smoothies and for pureeing soups and things